Negotiation Skills: Top 10 Interview Questions and Answers

-I realised that preparation was the foundation of my confidence.
-You know that feeling when you see the exam paper and realise that you know the answers and are going to ace it?
+I realized that preparation was the foundation of my confidence.
+You know that feeling when you see the exam paper and realize that you know the answers and are going to ace it?
 I prepared as many tough questions as I could think of, and I got on top in the interview game.

-So the time comes for you to ask your own questions.
-Your questions reveal a lot about you, and they are your chance to know if you’re walking into a mine-field of a position.
-Here are my favourites to fire off at your interviewer:
+So, the time will come for you to ask your own questions.
+Your questions reveal a lot about you, and they are your chance to know if you’re walking into a minefield of a position.
+Here are my favorites to fire off at your interviewer:

 - Is this a new position?